juniorsundarCasual/TGT/vault/volume-5.chapter-340.md

 Shuri revealed an interested smile.

-"Although, to do that I require your permission, and your acquiescence," the Sect Leader emphasized.
+"Although, to do that I require your permission and your acquiescence," the Sect Leader emphasized.

 "Umm...
 Permission to do what?"
 Shuri probed.
 Was she about to be exploited?!